miekg/ssd/README.md

 The following **OPERATION**s are available:

 * `list` - list the loaded unit files, the **SERVICE** is not used in this case and should be omitted.
 Only .service and .path unit files are shown.
+This calls `list-units`.
 * `cat` - show the contents of the unit file for **SERVICE**
 * `start`, `stop`, `reload`, `restart`, will call the respective
 * `logs`, show the logs of **SERVICE**, assuming they are in journald.